ghostbsd/documentation/README.md

 sphinx-autobuild source build/html
 ```

 Now open http://127.0.0.1:8000/index.html in a web browser.
-It will be regenerated and refreshed whenever one of the input files changes.
+It will be regenerated and refreshed whenever one of the files changes get saved.

 ## Generating documentation